kaito881221/endgame-protocol/README.md

 1. Introduction: The Rise of a New Paradigm
 1.1.
 The Market's Limit: Sleeping Assets and Collapsing Economies 1.2.
 The Fundamental Question: Why Are Your Assets Inactive?
 1.3.
-Our Answer: The Birth of Survival Finance (SuFi) 1.4.
+Our Answer: The Birth of Survival Finance (SurFi) 1.4.
 The Ultimate Vision: A Living, Decentralized Economic Game 1.5.
 A Message from the First Survivor
 2. Competitive Analysis: Discovering a New Opportunity